ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Market Basket Analysis**
 Analyzing which goods tend to be bought together.
 Is often used for marketing insights.

+**Mathematical Computing**
+The use of computers to calculate, simulate, and model mathematical problems.

+**Matrices**
+Plural for matric, matrices are a rectangular (tabular) array of numbers often used in mathematics, statistics, and computer science.

 **Model**
 A representation of the relationships and patterns found in data to make predictions or analyze complex systems retaining essential elements needed for analysis.